mymindishazel/marv-docs/spotify.md

 ## How does the Spotify integration work?

-Marv fetches the metadata óf the track (title, artist, ...) and searches for an equivalent song on YouTube.
+Marv fetches the metadata of the track (title, artist, ...) and searches for an equivalent song on YouTube.

 Meaning, if you get the `An equivalent video on YouTube was unable to be found!`-error, you now know why.